The Forward: After World War II

+21st century

 The Yiddish edition has recently enjoyed a modest increase in circulation as courses in the language have become more popular among university students; circulation has leveled out at about 5,500.
 Boris Sandler, one of the most significant contemporary secular writers in Yiddish, was the editor of the Yiddish Forward for 18 years, until March 2016; the new editor who succeeded him is Rukhl Schaechter.

-From 2013 to 2017, prior to the current format as a monthly magazine, The Forward was published as a newspaper in separate English weekly and Yiddish biweekly editions, and online daily.
-Each was effectively an independent publication with its own contents.
-Jane Eisner became the first female editor in chief of the English Forward in June 2008.
-The previous editor in chief was J. J. Goldberg, who served from 2000 to 2007; since that time he has been editor at large.
-The paper maintains a left of center editorial stance.
+Between 2013 and 2017, The Forward published an online edition and English weekly and Yiddish biweekly editions, each effectively operating independently.
+Jane Eisner became the first female editor in chief of the English Forward in June 2008, following J. J. Goldberg.

 In August 2015, The Forward received wide attention for reporting from Iran at a charged moment in American politics, as the U.S. Congress was ramping up to a vote on an accord reached the month before to limit Tehran's nuclear ability in return for lifting international oil and financial sanctions.
 Assistant Managing Editor Larry Cohler-Esses was, in the words of The New York Times, "The first journalist from an American Jewish pro-Israel publication to be given an Iranian visa since 1979."

-For a few years, there was also a Russian edition.
-The website of The Forward describes its formation: "In the fall of 1995 a Russian-language edition of the Forward was launched, under the editorship of Vladimir "Velvl" Yedidowich.
-The decision to launch a Russian Forward in the crowded market of Russian-language journalism in New York followed approaches to the Forward Association by a number of intellectual leaders in the fast-growing émigré community who expressed an interest in adding a voice that was strongly Jewish, yet with a secular, social-democratic orientation and an appreciation for the cultural dimension of Jewish life."

-The Russian edition was sold to RAJI (Russian American Jews for Israel) in 2004, although initially it kept the name.
+In the fall of 1995, The Forward launched a Russian-language edition under the editorship of Vladimir Yedidowich in response to demand for "a strongly Jewish, yet with a secular, social-democratic orientation and an appreciation for the cultural dimension of Jewish life" from the fast-growing émigré community.
+The Russian edition was sold to Russian American Jews for Israel in 2004.
 In contrast to its English counterpart, the Russian edition and its readership were more sympathetic to right-wing voices.
 In March 2007, it was renamed the Forum.

 Around the same time in 2004, the Forward Association also sold off its interest in WEVD to The Walt Disney Company's sports division, ESPN.

 The name of the publication was shortened to The Forward in April 2015.

 As of July 2016, The Forward began publishing a monthly magazine.
 The last newspaper published was the June 30, 2016, issue.

+On January 17, 2019, the publication announced it would discontinue its print edition and only publish its English and Yiddish editions online.
+Layoffs of its editor-in-chief and 20% of its editorial staff were also announced.

+Jodi Rudoren was named editor in July 2019, and took charge in September 2019.
+She left the newspaper and returned to The New York Times, where she had previously worked, in April 2025.